tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 ### Overview

 Today's workshop is an opportunity for students to review and practice technical interview guidelines in a peer review setting.
-Instructors will kick off each workshop with an overview of problem-solving strategies and an overview of how to use the discussion guidelines, and then allow students to run their own peer-interviews for the rest of class.

 ### Class Objectives